Haaroon/pybursts-py3/README.md

 * *s*: the base of the exponential distribution that is used for modeling the event frequencies
 * *gamma*: coefficient for the transition costs between states

 This version also alows to set n and T in order to have a fixed cost function (not dependent of the given offsets).
+Which is needed if you want to compare bursts for different inputs.

 ## Output